ServiceComposer/ServiceComposer.AspNetCore/docs/view-model-factory.md

 <sup><a href='/src/Snippets/ViewModelFactory/ProductViewModelFactory.cs#L8-L21' title='Snippet source file'>snippet source</a> | <a href='#snippet-view-model-factory-product-view-model-factory' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 View model factories are scoped to endpoints, they need to be identified when handling routes and thus they need to be decorated with a routing attribute and a route template.
-Each rout that needs a strongly typed view model needs a different factory.
+Each route that needs a strongly typed view model needs a different factory.

 Once the factory is defined it's automatically registered in the DI container at startup and will be used by ServiceComposer when handling the specified route.